samuelkordik/EditableList/README.md

 Call $().editableList("toArray") to get an ordered array out from the element of the values.

+Use the option "onChange:" to set a callback function that will be called whenever the list changes (either through being reordered or through text changes).

 Look at the `demo.html` file to see an example of CSS.